 - Make sure the memory media is oriented properly before you insert it.
-If you insert the media in wrong direction, you may not be able to remove it. - When inserting the memory media, do not touch the metal contacts.
-You could expose the storage area to static electricity, which can destroy data. - Do not turn the computer off or switch to Sleep Mode or Hibernation Mode while files are being copied - doing so may cause data to be lost.
+If you insert the media in wrong direction, you might not be able to remove it. - When inserting the memory media, do not touch the metal contacts.
+You could expose the storage area to static electricity, which can destroy data. - Do not turn off the computer or switch to Sleep Mode or Hibernation Mode while files are being copied.
+Failure to do so might cause data loss.